31 Jan What we can learn about peak performance from Bruce Springsteen

 - Play to your strengths.

-In the world of L&D, we are continually pressured into producing shorter learning experiences and demanding less of our learners.
+In the world of L&D, we are continually pressured into producing shorter digital learning experiences and demanding less of our learners.
 While a well-orchestrated 70:20:10 framework is probably exactly what Springsteen’s life looked like, that kind of blend doesn’t always work out as we hope in large organizations.
 And in the charge towards shorter and less demanding, I have to wonder what we’re doing to engender this kind of report on what it felt like to learn, because in my experience, this is how you get really good at something that’s really hard:

 “I tuned my guitar as best I could and realized immediately I’d have to start from scratch… It was a beginning.
 A real beginning… Five months later, I’d beaten my Western Auto special half to death.
 My fingers were strong and callused.
 My fingertips were hard as an armadillo’s shell.”